-At Lighthouse Park there are giant old-growth trees, a rugged shoreline with cliffs, and the historic yet still functioning Point Atkinson Lighthouse, a National Historic Site.
-Built originally in 1875 and then rebuilt in 1912, you can’t go inside the lighthouse, but you can get close enough for photos.
+There are giant old-growth trees, a rugged shoreline with cliffs, and the historic yet still functioning Point Atkinson Lighthouse (a National Historic Site) at Lighthouse Park.
+Built originally in 1875 and rebuilt in 1912, you can’t go inside the lighthouse, but you can get close enough for photos.

 Lighthouse Park is one of Metro Vancouver’s best places for photography.